vizoros/peer/README.md

 - Docker container needs minimum of approximately 3GB.
 - MacOS we support Bash 3.2.57+ or (ideally) latest<br>
   [Homebrew (brew) to get the latest Bash release](https://brew.sh/)<br>
-- Windows 10/11 we support Command Prompt (cmd.exe), Cygwin, MSYS, and WSL.
+- Windows 10/11 we support Command Prompt (cmd.exe), Cygwin, MSYS, and WSL2.

 ## These are instructions with or without a Desktop present.